 Coassemble is a well-featured LMS suitable for small businesses that are looking to create training quickly using customizable templates.

-That concludes this comparison of LMS software for small businesses.
-I hope that this analysis has been a good starting point for assessing and selecting the best LMS for your needs.
+A learning management system is a necessary tool to facilitate work-based e-learning programs.
+I hope that this analysis has provided a good point of departure for assessing and selecting the best LMS for your needs.

 Do you currently use any of the LMS platforms I’ve reviewed?
-If so, I’d love to hear your thoughts and opinions in the comments section.
+If so, I’d love to hear your thoughts and opinions in the comment section.